 - In a wide non-stick pan add ricotta cheese and condensed milk.
 Cook over medium heat stirring frequently for 15 minutes.
 Scrape the sides every few minutes.

 - Initially, the mixture will be quite runny, thickening gradually.
-After about 15 minutes the mixture will start to separate from the sides and come together as thick batter.
+After about 15 minutes, the mixture will start to separate from the sides and come together as a thick batter.

 - Add Thandai powder and mix well.
 Add rose essence and food coloring, mix well.